mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/installing.md

 - Use the least privileges
 - Segregate by containers (Resource Group, Compartments, or similar for cloud-specific) -->

-The account setup may vary from the cloud provider and the architecture you are deploying OpenShift.
+The account setup may vary based on the cloud provider and the architecture on which you are deploying OpenShift.
 Some providers segregate the resources by containers, resource groups, compartments, and accounts.